DavidSouther/mean-cookbook/index.md

 in Javascript.
 This approach takes some frankly fantastic technologies, and allows development teams to focus their efforts in the Javascript space.
 This provides real benefits to teams in following a single set of best practices;
-due to its inherrent asynchronous nature, the Javascript Callback and Promises patterns are leveraged at all layers of the stack.
+due to its inherent asynchronous nature, the Javascript Callback and Promises patterns are leveraged at all layers of the stack.
 That said, the approach is highly decoupled, and any piece can be swapped out for a more appropriate technology as needed.